Butch Cassidy: Death

 A courier was carrying the payroll for the Aramayo Franke and Cia Silver Mine on November 3, 1908, near the small mining town of San Vicente in southern Bolivia, when he was attacked by two masked American bandits believed to be Cassidy and Longabaugh.
 Witnesses saw them three days later in San Vicente, where they lodged in a small boarding house owned by miner Bonifacio Casasola.
 Casasola became suspicious of them because they had a mule from the Aramayo Mine, identifiable from the company's brand.
 He notified a nearby telegraph officer, who notified the Abaroa cavalry regiment stationed nearby.
 The unit dispatched three soldiers under the command of Captain Justo Concha, and they notified the local authorities.

 The soldiers, the police chief, the local mayor, and some of his officials all surrounded the lodging house on the evening of November 6, intending to arrest the Aramayo robbers.
 As they approached the house, the bandits opened fire, killing one of the soldiers and wounding another and starting a gunfight which lasted for several hours into the evening and the night.
 At around 2:00 am, during a lull in the fighting, the mayor heard a man scream three times inside the house, then two successive shots were fired from inside the house.

 The authorities entered the house the next morning, where they found two bodies with numerous bullet wounds to the arms and legs.
 The man assumed to be Longabaugh had a bullet wound in the forehead, and the man thought to be Cassidy had a bullet hole in the temple.
 The local police report speculated that judging from the positions of the bodies, Cassidy had probably shot the fatally wounded Longabaugh to put him out of his misery, then killed himself with his final bullet.
 The Tupiza police identified the bandits as the men who robbed the Aramayo payroll transport, but the Bolivian authorities did not know their real names, nor could they positively identify them.

 The two bodies were buried at the small San Vicente cemetery, near the grave of a German miner named Gustav Zimmer.
 American forensic anthropologist Clyde Snow and his researchers attempted to find the graves in 1991, but they did not find any remains with DNA matching the living relatives of Cassidy and Longabaugh.
+Snow's search formed the basis of the British documentary Wanted - Butch Cassidy and the Sundance Kid (Channel 4, April 22, 1993; later screened on Nova, October 12, 1993).

 In 2017, a new search was launched for Cassidy's grave, which zeroed in on a mine outside Goodsprings, Nevada.
 The dig found human remains, but they did not match the DNA provided.